 - must punish learners severely who threaten other learners or prevent them from working

-- must be at their posts, in their classrooms on playground duty, at assembly and at their rows after break, unless an emergency prevents them
+- must be at their posts, in their classrooms, on playground duty, at assembly and at their lines after break, unless an emergency prevents them

 - launch a campaign for praising good behaviour of learners